davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 }
 ~~~

-A certification path, A1_new, now issued by A1 would contain two TrustStoreEntry values.
+A certification path, A1_new, now issued by A1 would contain two TrustStoreInclusion values.
 The first:

 * `trust_store.name` is "example"
 * `trust_store.version` is 0